Humid subtropical climate: South America

-Humid subtropical climates are found in a sizable portion of South America.
+Humid subtropical climates are found in a sizable portion of southeastern South America.
 The climate extends over a few states of southern Brazil, including Paraná, into sections of Paraguay, all of Uruguay and central Argentina (Pampas region).
-Major cities such as São Paulo, Buenos Aires, Porto Alegre and Montevideo, have a humid subtropical climate, generally in the form of hot and humid summers, and mild to cool winters.
+Major cities such as São Paulo, Asunción, Buenos Aires, Porto Alegre and Montevideo have a humid subtropical climate, generally in the form of hot and humid summers, and mild to cool winters.
 These areas, which include the Pampas, generally feature a Cfa climate categorization.
 At 38°S, the Argentine city of Bahía Blanca lies on the southern limit of the humid subtropical zone.

-The Cwa climate occurs in parts of tropical highlands of São Paulo state, Mato Grosso do Sul and near the Andean highland in northwestern Argentina.
+The Cwa climate occurs in parts of tropical highlands of Minas Gerais, Rio de Janeiro, Mato Grosso do Sul and near the Andean highland in northwestern Argentina.
 These highland areas feature summer temperatures that are warm enough to fall outside the subtropical highland climate category.